 - Corresponding authors receive one complimentary copy of the issue that contains their article.

-Strategies also accepts submissions to its Departments: Advocacy in Action and Theory into Practice.
+Strategies also accepts submissions to standing columns: Advocacy in Action and Theory into Practice.

 - Advocacy in Action provides tangible, real world examples of grassroots and national level advocacy activities taking place in the fields of physical education, health education and physical activity.
-To submit, contact column editor K. Andrew R. Richards at email@example.com.
+The journal is particularly interested in firsthand accounts of successful advocacy initiatives that have national relevance to the SHAPE America community.
+Submissions should be written in a conversational, practical tone and between 1,000-1,300 words, or roughly four typed, double-spaced pages.
+Submissions should be sent to column editor K. Andrew R. Richards at firstname.lastname@example.org.
+For a full archive of previous Advocacy in Action columns, visit the SHAPE America advocacy toolkit.

 - Theory into Practice distills high quality research into understandable and succinct information and identifies key resources to help teachers and coaches improve professional practice and provide high quality programs.
-To submit, contact column editor Brent Heidorn at firstname.lastname@example.org.
+Each column (1,000-1,300 words or roughly four typed, double-spaced pages) summarizes research findings about a timely topic of interest to the readership to enable practitioners to apply research, knowledge, and evidence-based practice in physical education and sports.
+Submissions should be sent to column editor Brent Heidorn at email@example.com.